johnsusek/praeco/UPGRADING.md

 Some version upgrades require further configuration.
 Version specific upgrade instructions are below.

+## -> 1.4.0

+- New options for Exotel, GoogleChat added.

 ## -> 1.3.0

 - New options for Twilio, PagerTree added.